 heap is about 15 kilobytes.
-You can obtain the heapsize for an SQL statement when you use the onstat -g stm option.
-(For more information on the onstat -g stm option, see "Session Memory" on page 4-40.)
+You can obtain the heap size for an SQL statement when you use the onstat -g stm option.
+(For more information about the onstat -g stm option, see "Session memory" on page 4-43.)

 session control-block structures